What the ‘greening’ of China means for Australian investors

 Investors may wish to consider allocating part of their portfolio to investments that have the potential to benefit from global efforts to combat climate change.

-The BetaShares Climate Change Innovation ETF (ASX: ERTH) aims to track the performance of an index (before fees and expenses) that provides exposure to up to 100 of the largest companies that are at the forefront of tackling today’s climate and environmental challenges.
+ERTH Climate Change Innovation ETF aims to track the performance of an index (before fees and expenses) that provides exposure to up to 100 of the largest companies that are at the forefront of tackling today’s climate and environmental challenges.

 ERTH’s index includes companies with decarbonisation solutions within five key themes: